Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Starting at 1st level, your patron enhances your magic when you are weak.
 When you have at least one level of exhaustion, you gain the following benefits:

 - You deal additional damage equal to your proficiency bonus with magic attack rolls.
 - You can cast the [[Shield]] spell without expending a spell slot.
-Once you do, you can't do it again until you finish a short or long rest.
+Once you do, you can't do so again until you finish a short or long rest.

 # Unwavering Defences
 Starting at 6th level, your patron is becoming stronger.
 While you are possessed by your patron, you can cast the [[Shield]] spell as a reaction without expending spell slots, and your flying speed is increased to 60 feet.
 Additionally, while you are possessed, you gain temporary hit points equal to your warlock level + Charisma modifier.